CIF Parser¶

 (block.name, ent, weight, entity_weights[ent], diff))

-Running this script on a local copy of the PDB database prints 26 lines, and the difference is always (except for 4PMN) the mass of PO2 showing that we have not fully reproduced the rule when to subtract this group.
+Running this on a local copy of the PDB database prints 26 lines, and the difference is always (except for 4PMN) the mass of PO2 showing that we have not fully reproduced the rule when to subtract this group.

 ...